IMTtugraz/PyQMRI/CONTRIBUTING.rst

 * Proposing new features

 If you want to contribute please first contact the owner of this repository (e.g. via opening an Issue) and discuss the changes you want to change.
+By contributing you accept and adhere to our `Code of Conduct`_

 Found a Bug?
 ------------